What is AI SEO? 2026 Definition + Platforms

 Step 2: Inventory your entity footprint

 Run your brand name plus your category through ChatGPT, Perplexity, and Google AI Overviews.
 Note which sources the answers cite, whether your brand is mentioned, and how it’s described.
-Three failure modes are common: the brand isn’t mentioned at all; the brand is mentioned but described inaccurately (a B2B SaaS described as a consumer app because the homepage and the docs disagree); or the brand is mentioned but a competitor sits in the citation slot.
-Each failure mode has a different fix (Wikipedia and Crunchbase work, homepage entity rewrite, or community and PR work), and you can’t pick the right fix until you’ve seen the failure mode.
+Three failure modes recur — the brand is absent, described inaccurately, or a competitor sits in the citation slot — and each has a different fix.

-Step 3: Map your topic clusters to platform-appropriate query types
+Step 3: Map topic clusters to query types

-Pull twelve months of Google Search Console queries.
-Use an LLM to cluster them by intent and entity.
-Flag the clusters where AI Overviews appear today and tag the user intent: informational, commercial, comparison, transactional.
-Comparison queries (X vs Y) trigger AIOs at extremely high rates, while transactional queries trigger them rarely.
-The split tells you which clusters need GEO-style answer-first content (informational and comparison) and which still respond to classic SEO (transactional and branded navigational).
+Pull twelve months of Google Search Console queries and use an LLM to cluster them by intent and entity.
+Flag the clusters where AI Overviews already appear and tag intent: informational, commercial, comparison, transactional.
+Comparison queries (X vs Y) trigger AIOs at very high rates, while transactional queries rarely do.
+The split tells you which clusters need answer-first content and which still respond to classic SEO.

-For each priority page, restructure with a 40 to 80 word answer-first paragraph under each H2, definition blocks for key terms, lists with five to ten distinct items, comparison tables with five or more rows, and FAQ schema for the questions a reader would actually ask.
-The goal is that a model could quote any single section of the page and the quote would stand alone without the surrounding context.
-Internal links between cluster pages reinforce topical depth: a single deep page beats five shallow ones.
+For each priority page, add a 40-to-80-word answer-first paragraph under each H2, definition blocks for key terms, lists of five to ten items, comparison tables, and FAQ schema.
+The goal: a model could quote any single section and it would stand alone.
+Internal links between cluster pages reinforce depth — one deep page beats five shallow ones.

 Step 5: Strengthen brand entity in third-party sources

-Fix the Wikipedia article if you have one and qualify for one.
-Update Crunchbase, G2, Capterra, LinkedIn company pages, and any trade-association directories.
-Make sure the company description, founding date, founder names, product category, and primary use cases are identical across every external surface.
-Inconsistent entity descriptions are why AI engines sometimes describe a B2B SaaS as a consumer app: the writer never noticed the homepage and the LinkedIn description disagree.
+Update Crunchbase, G2, Capterra, LinkedIn, and any trade directories, and fix the Wikipedia article if you qualify for one.
+Make the company description, founding date, founder names, category, and use cases identical across every external surface — inconsistency is why AI engines sometimes describe a B2B SaaS as a consumer app.

-Identify the three to five subreddits, Quora topics, and YouTube channels your audience actually reads.
-Participate as a real contributor.
+Identify the three to five subreddits, Quora topics, and YouTube channels your audience actually reads, and participate as a real contributor.
 Answer questions with substance, not promotion.
-The multiplier is real but the threshold is high: dropping in once a month doesn’t move the needle.
-This is a year-long investment, not a quarter.
+The multiplier is real but the threshold is high — this is a year-long investment, not a quarter.

 Step 7: Instrument measurement before publishing more

 Don’t write the next fifty pages until you can see what’s working.
-That means tracking AI Overview presence per priority query, citation share inside ChatGPT and Perplexity for your money topics, server-log access from each AI crawler, and brand-mention frequency across surfaces.
-This is where Cloro fits: pulling the live UI responses from each surface so you can see whether your content is the cited source, a name-only mention, or absent entirely.
-Without that instrumentation, every subsequent step is guessing.
+Track AI Overview presence per priority query, citation share inside ChatGPT and Perplexity for your money topics, server-log access from each crawler, and brand-mention frequency across surfaces.
+This is where Cloro fits: pulling the live UI response from each surface so you can see whether your content is the cited source, a name-only mention, or absent.

 Step 8: Refresh on a real cadence

-Pages that haven’t been substantively updated in twelve months lose citation eligibility before they lose rank.
-Set a quarterly refresh cycle for your top 20% of pages.
-Substantive means new data, new examples, removed dead links, updated sections.
-Not a date-stamp rotation.
+Pages not substantively updated in twelve months lose citation eligibility before they lose rank.
+Set a quarterly refresh cycle for your top 20% of pages — new data, new examples, removed dead links, updated sections — not a date-stamp rotation.

 Does AI search replace traditional SEO?

 No. AI search redistributes traffic and changes the unit of visibility, but it doesn’t replace the traditional SEO foundations underneath.
-Anyone selling you a complete migration off classic SEO is selling you something that won’t ship.
+The sharper question is where AI SEO is additive rather than substitutive.
+Anyone selling you a complete migration off classic SEO is selling something that won’t ship.

 | Dimension | Traditional SEO | AI SEO |